Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Address: Merchant wallet address

     - Value:

       - Minimum ADA (remaining after burning the NFT)
-\
+#pagebreak()

 == Account Multi-validator

 === Mint :: CreateAccount
 \
 This endpoint mints a new subscription NFT for a subscriber, establishing a new subscription account.
-It transfers the subscription fee to the Payments Contract and provides the subscriber with a unique Account Token.

 \
  #figure(